Skip to main content

 Everyone resets at once

-Extended tier status (Carry-over)
+Protect tier status

 Best for: Programs with a clear annual cycle, similar to airline frequent flyer tiers.